18 Examples of Beauty Brands That Nail Influencer Marketing

 Source: @peachandlily

-That’s because social proof is a powerful motivator for product discovery.
-Given how eager consumers are to sound off about products they love, brands should harness the power of proof every chance they can get.
+After all, social proof is a powerful motivator for product discovery.
+Given how eager consumers are to sound off about products they love, brands should leverage customer content when they can.

 Source: @sukinskincare_na

 Not only do people want to see content from fellow customers but they also love getting shouted out themselves!
-Reposting UGC serves as yet another meaningful touchpoint between you and your customers.
+Reposting UGC is such a meaningful touchpoint between you and your customers.

 Whew!
 That was a lot of ground to cover, right?